operaton/documentation/docs/documentation/webapps/welcome/configuration.md

 # Localization

 Welcome can be localized.
 Operaton maintains English and German translation files.
-You can find and download community maintained translation files at the [Operaton webapp translations repository](https://github.com/operaton-community-hub/operaton-webapp-translations).

 The localization of the Welcome application is contained in the `app/welcome/locales/` directory.
 This directory contains a separate localization file for every available language.
 The file name